 So, to help you better identify these two fish, I decided to write this helpful guide on the exciting topic of steelhead vs. salmon.

-While both species belong to the family of salmonids and can be found in saltwater, steelheads are rainbow trout and hence not a salmon species.
-The salmon is most commonly the larger of the two species.
+While both species belong to the family of salmonids and can be found in fresh and saltwater, steelhead are rainbow trout and hence not a salmon species.
+The salmon is most commonly the larger of the two fish.
 Steelhead fillets are somewhat cheaper and have a milder flavor to them.

 There are many other differences between these two salmonids, ranging from size, appearance, taste, and price.
 So, if you want to find out more about them, keep reading this article.

 PRO TIP: Need to gear up for your upcoming trout and salmon fishing adventures?
 Then check out this quality equipment on Amazon.
 It’s very cost-effective, durable, and will get the job done every time!

 What Is the Difference Between Steelhead and Salmon?